This article explains how to view asset metadata and edit asset metadata to help power your ability to search for and manage assets.

 Metadata views

-- A Metadata view can be applied to a process in Curator (for example, all metadata listed under the SearchLevelView metadata view will be displayed by default when viewing metadata via the Filters panel).
+For example, all metadata listed under the SearchLevelView metadata view will be displayed by default when viewing metadata via the Filters panel.

 Adding metadata to a view

-Metadata can be added to a view by:
+Metadata can be added to a view by following these steps:

 A list of existing metadata names will be displayed.

-You can add metadata to your selected metadata view by clicking on the drop-down at the bottom of the screen to expand it, then selecting a metadata name to add it.
+Add metadata to the selected view by opening the drop-down at the bottom of the screen and selecting a metadata name to add it.

-You will be notified when the metadata has been added to the view successfully and your newly added metadata will be added to the list.
+A confirmation message will appear once the metadata has been successfully added, and the new metadata will be added to the list.

 Metadata Categories

-For example, you might want to organise assets by Location (this category could contain a selection of areas or addresses), or People (for example, specific celebrities or sports players), or Duration.
+For example, you might group assets by Location (e.g., areas or addresses), People (e.g., celebrities or sports players), or Duration.

 Adding metadata to a new or existing category

-All metadata will be added to the Default category by default.
-New and existing categories can be manually added and assigned in Curator System Administrator by:
+New and existing categories can be manually created and assigned in Curator System Administrator.

-With a metadata name selected, select a category from the Category drop-down on the right-hand side of the screen, OR select Add a new category from this drop-down to create a new category to add metadata to.
+Select a metadata name, then choose a category from the Category drop-down on the right-hand side of the screen.

-If you are creating a new category, you will need to name it and select Save.
+If you are creating a new category, enter a name and select Save.

-- With your metadata successfully added to a new or existing category, select Save from the top right of the screen to save your changes.
+With your metadata successfully added to a new or existing category, select Save from the top right corner of the screen to save your changes.

 Viewing metadata categories

-When metadata has been assigned to a category, all relevant info relating to that metadata will be displayed beneath that category heading when viewing or filtering assets.
+Once metadata has been assigned to a category, all associated information will be displayed under the corresponding category heading when viewing or filtering assets.

-Toggling the View in categories option on and off when viewing asset metadata allows you to show/hide metadata categories.
+Toggling the View in categories option on and off when viewing asset metadata allows you to show or hide metadata categories.

-Metadata categories will be displayed in alphabetical order, with the Default category showing at the bottom of the list.
+Metadata categories are displayed in alphabetical order, with the Default category appearing at the bottom of the list.

 All metadata added to the SearchLevelView metadata view (see the Metadata Views section above for more information) will be displayed by default when filtering assets using the Filters panel.

-If metadata within this view have been added to a category, they will be displayed beneath a category heading, which can be expanded or collapsed to show/hide the metadata that sit within this category.
+If metadata within this view has been assigned to a category, it will be displayed under a category heading.
+These headings can be expanded or collapsed to show or hide the metadata contained within each category.